1 National Women’s Political Caucus of Washington State

 18 (A) ELIGIBILITY.
 Membership in the NWPC-WA shall be open to any individual,

-19 without regard to ethnicity, sex, national origin, age, handicap, economic status, or
+19 without regard to race, ethnicity, national origin, gender identity, age, ability, religion, economic status, or

 20 sexual orientation, who supports the purposes and goals of the organization and for whom dues